 Well, I did it, and there are many amazing stories to tell you of my journey to the top of the world.
 Everything from, blisters to bleeding feet, breathlessness to violent stomach upset and being air lifted by helicopter.
 These stories I will hold for another day but let me tell you once I had achieved that climb to the top, I never looked back.

 Many great things have happened in my life now.
-I am proud to be the wife of my wonderful husband Conrad Murray and back in March 2005 we were delighted to welcome our gorgeous son Callum, into this world.
+I am proud to be the wife of my wonderful husband Conrad Murray and in March 2005 we were delighted to welcome our gorgeous son Callum, into this world and in 2015 our second son Taylor was born – just to keep us all on our toes!

 I am also honoured and say thank you to so many people who now invite me to adjudicate all the competition I had once fought so hard to win around the world.
 Every time I judge I stand and I look into the eyes of the dancers who are in that place that I once was, where nothing exists for them but their dance.
 Of course there is always that pang inside me as I see the passion, the drive and dedication of the students in front of me but that is not my life anymore.